 Visit our State Data and Policy Actions COVID-19 Tracker for additional data on state responses to COVID-19, and our special coronavirus topic page for all our resources.

-Approved Medicaid Emergency Authorities
+Approved Medicaid Emergency Authorities as of October 29, 2020

 (back to top)